Yashat sends more war veterans to Turkey for treatment

 By Ayya Lmahamad

-Azerbaijan’s Yashat Foundation, which was set up to help families of soldiers killed and injured during the Second Karabakh War, sent ten more seriously injured war veterans to Turkey for treatment this week.
+Azerbaijan’s Yashat Foundation, which was set up to help families of soldiers killed and injured during the Second Karabakh War, sent eight more seriously injured war veterans to Turkey for treatment, the foundation reported on July 13.

-Veterans Mustafayev Elshan, Babayev Elnur, Amiraliyev Nicat, Javadzade Fuad, Amrakhov Ruslan, Qahramanli Yagub, Sadiqov Calal, Shukurov Tural, Mekhtiyev Namiq and Isubov Rafail will receive treatment in Turkey.
+Veterans Huseynov Tural, Bagirov Yashar, Mammadov Mahammad, Mammadzade Adem, Nagiyev Shixseyid, Novruzov Rashad, Maharramov Akbar and Qurbanli Ruslan will receive treatment in Turkey.

 The foundation will monitor the veterans' treatment process until their full recovery.